bioe131/lab_8_fa24/README.md

 If this doesn't work, visit https://docs.brew.sh/Installation for further installation options, including a .pkg installer that should be convenient and easy to use.

 ### 1.2.
 Windows setup
-Enable and set up Windows Subsystem for Linux, using the default Ubuntu distribution.
+Enable and set up Windows Subsystem for Linux, using the default Ubuntu distribution. _You can skip these steps if you already have WSL set up with a Debian or Ubuntu distribution._

 For newer versions of Windows, this command should handle it for you.
 Further details can be found at https://learn.microsoft.com/en-us/windows/wsl/install.

-_You can skip these steps if you already have WSL set up with a Debian or Ubuntu distribution._
+You should restart your computer after the install is done.

 ```
+# this command installs the default linux distribution for your Windows OS, which should be an acceptable Ubuntu version
 wsl --install
 ```

 You can check that `wsl` was installed properly by running `wsl -l -v`.
 If you are running an older Windows 10 version, you may instead need to follow the instructions here: https://learn.microsoft.com/en-us/windows/wsl/install-manual.
 (In this case, you have to select your Ubuntu version.
 We recommend Ubuntu 22.04.)

 Next, set up your Linux username and password.
-You can launch WSL from the start menu and follow the prompts (see https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password).
+You can launch WSL the first time from the start menu by searching Ubuntu or you can use `windows key+r`, type `wsl` and press `enter`.
+Once launched, follow the prompts (see https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password).
 Make sure to record the password you choose, although when you launch WSL in future it should automatically sign you in.

-**For all subsequent steps, run from within the WSL virtual machine.
-This way, you should be able to seemlessly run Unix applications and use the Linux instructions in subsequent steps.**
+For all subsequent steps, run from within the WSL virtual machine.
+You should be able to start wsl after initial setup by typing `wsl` in the command line shell or by using the start menu.
+This way, you should be able to seamlessly run Unix applications and use the Linux instructions in subsequent steps.

 ### 1.3.
 Linux setup
 Make sure you are using a Debian or Ubuntu distribution.
 If you are, there should be no setup required before moving on.